vardhandongre/vardhandongre/README.md

 ## ✨ Projects and Collaborations
 I actively collaborate on a range of impactful projects.
 Some highlights include:
 - **Digital Agriculture** with AIFARMS Institute.
-- **Embodied Conversational AI** with ConvAI Lab for seamless interaction between virtual and physical worlds.
+- **Embodied Conversational AI** with ConvAI Lab for seamless interaction in virtual and physical worlds.
 - **(Marine) Autonomous Vehicles** research at Brunswick Corporation’s I-Jet Lab.

 ## 🔗 Connect with Me